sagar1024/NeuroDetect-Object-Detection/README.md

 ### Steps to Run

-Clone the repository:
+1. Clone the repository:

 ```bash
 git clone https://github.com/sagar1024/NeuroDetect-Object-Detection-using-Streamlit.git
 cd NeuroDetect-Object-Detection-using-Streamlit
 ```

-Launch the Streamlit app:
+2. Launch the Streamlit app:

 ```bash
 streamlit run app.py
 ```

-Access the app in your browser at http://localhost:8501.
+3. Access the app in your browser at http://localhost:8501.

 ## 🛠 How the Project Works

-#### Image Mode:
+### Image Mode:

-Upload an image file.
+1. Upload an image file.

-Perform object detection for selected classes.
+2. Perform object detection for selected classes.

-Visualize results directly on the dashboard.
+3. Visualize results directly on the dashboard.

-#### Video Mode:
+### Video Mode:

-Upload a video file.
+1. Upload a video file.

-Select object classes and confidence threshold from the sidebar.
+2. Select object classes and confidence threshold from the sidebar.

-View detections in real-time, with bounding boxes drawn on detected objects.
+3. View detections in real-time, with bounding boxes drawn on detected objects.

-Download detection data as a CSV file for further analysis.

 ## Dashboard Features: